 Many instruments measuring physical properties depend on accurate control of temperature and in some processes optimum temperature is essential.
-With the E4800 series, over-cooling (which affects efficiency) is prevented and the water temperature can be accurately controlled over the range -10º to +60°C.
+With the E4860, over-cooling (which affects efficiency) is prevented and the water temperature can be accurately controlled over the range -10º to +60°C.

-The E4800 series are of the ‘closed loop’ type and therefore efficiencies are dramatically improved compared with open bath models.
-The E4800 series are simple to set up and to operate and essentially maintenance free.
+The E4860 is a ‘closed loop’ type and therefore efficiencies are dramatically improved compared with open bath models.
+The E4860 is simple to set up and to operate – essentially maintenance-free.

 Choosing the correct heater/chiller